 - Meanwhile, combine the dill dip ingredients.
 Serve immediately.

 What To Serve With Air Fryer Pickles

 The crispy, pickle taste goes perfectly with creamy, fresh dill dip.
-We absolutely love the flavor combo over here!
+It’s our favorite dipping sauce for these.

-Some other great dips for air fryer pickles we love:
+Some other great dipping sauces for air fryer pickles we love:

 - Chipotle mayo